TGX 1.1.1

 The convenience method setLight() sets all light colors and the direction at once.
 The convenience method setMaterial() sets all material parameters at once.

 If drawMesh() is called with use_mesh_material = true, the mesh material color and texture override the current material settings for that mesh.
-This is the usual mode for generated OBJ models.
+Most generated OBJ models use this mode.

 Back-face culling